Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Only ruins of the mansion remain today after it was hit by lightning in 1988 and burned to the ground.

-However, that hasn’t stopped the paranormal happenings that occur here on an all too frequent basis.
+However, that hasn’t stopped the paranormal happenings that occur here all too frequently.

 3. McClintock County Park, Silver Cliff